Thea L. James: Career

 After residency, James began practicing emergency medicine at Boston Medical Center in Boston, Massachusetts.
 She became an associate professor of emergency medicine at and later the president of the medical and dental staff from 2010 to 2012.
 In 2015, James was appointed vice president of mission at Boston Medical Center.
 With a critical focus on establishing equity for patients and communities, James also became an assistant dean of diversity and multicultural affairs at the Boston University School of Medicine.
 Her goal was to move away from short-term, "downstream" solutions toward long-term, "upstream" solutions more likely to foster autonomy and economic stability.

 James has extensively focused on addressing violence and trauma in communities.
 She is the co-founder and director of the Violence Intervention Advocacy Program at Boston Medical Center to provide trauma informed care.
 She started this program in 2006 based in the emergency room, and her experiences highlighted the need to address factors upstream of the emergency room in order to alter the quality of life-course that in turn prevents violence and trauma in her patients.
 For her work in addressing community violence, James was appointed by the Obama Administration to serve on the National Task Force on Children Exposed to Violence.

 As a leader in the medical field, James currently serves as the chair of the Licensing Committee of the Massachusetts Board of Registration in Medicine.
 She has also served in several leadership positions within the Society for Academic Emergency Medicine (SAEM) and is currently an appointed member of the SAEM Women in Academic Medicine Emergency Task Force.

+She has also spoken at several universities, including the University of Washington, where she presented at the 2023 Grand Rounds and discussed Boston Medical Center’s efforts to reduce health disparities.